mithereal/ex_softbank/README.md

 ***This Module has the following banking functions available***

-Tellers
+Tellers( a pool of tellers so multiple processes can access. )

 Currency Conversion (with auto update on conversion rates)

-Transfers(send amount will be converted to match the recievers accounts currency type)
+Transfers(send amount will be converted to match the recievers account currency type)